Learn About the Tax Benefits of a Sole Proprietorship

 You Can Steer Money to Drive Your Own Deductions

 As a sole proprietor, you own and manage your business.
-This means you determine spending, borrowing, and reap all the profits yourself (unless you have investors).
+This means you determine spending, borrowing, and reap all the profits (unless you have investors).

-You Can Hire and Fire and Determine Salaries of Your Employees
+Hire, Fire, and Determine Salaries of Your Employees

-Big Tax Savings on Healthcare Reimbursement Arrangements
+Savings on Healthcare Reimbursement Arrangements

 Savvy sole proprietors can also use Healthcare Reimbursement Arrangements (HRAs) to get access to healthcare with the added benefits of double tax deductions.

-Boss Your Kids Around and Get Tax Deductions For It!
+Boss Your Kids Around and Get Tax Deductions for It!

-No matter what type of business structure you decide to form you will have to report your salary, income, profits, and losses, and other financial information on both state and federal income tax returns.
+No matter what type of business structure you decide to form, you will have to report your salary, income, profits, and losses, and other financial information on both state and federal income tax returns.
 An advantage of forming a sole proprietorship is that although your business income counts as your personal income, any losses your business takes may also be deductible for you.
-Business deductions for a sole proprietorship generally can reduce your personal taxes as well.
+Business deductions for a sole proprietorship generally can reduce your personal taxes, as well.